mvac7/TARP/README.md

 mail: mvac7303b@gmail.com

-## Sorry!
-This text is pending correction of the English translation

 ## Description:

 This software is an AY-3-8910 groovebox, with functions for random generation of rhythm and melody patterns.

-It is designed to be played live.
+It is designed for playing live.
 It does not contain tools to edit sequences of various patterns, nor to load and save them.